OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 $ apt-get install adv-cmds
 ```

-### Recommended Tools - Host Computer

-In order to analyze iOS apps, you should install the following tools on your host computer.
-We'll be referring to them throughout the guide.
-Please note that a great number of them will require macOS in order to run and therefore using a macOS computer is normally the recommendation when dealing with iOS apps.

-### Access Filesystem on iDevice
+### Sileo

+Since iOS 11 jailbreaks are introducing [Sileo](https://cydia-app.com/sileo/ "Sileo"), which is a new jailbreak app-store for iOS devices.
+The jailbreak [Chimera](https://chimera.sh/ "Chimera") for iOS 12 is also relying on Sileo as a package manager.

-#### iFunBox
+### iFunBox

-- iFunbox: The File and App Management Tool for iPhone, iPad & iPod Touch - <http://www.i-funbox.com>

 [iFunBox](http://www.i-funbox.com/ "iFunBox") is a file and app management tool that supports iOS.
 You can [download it for Windows and macOS](http://www.i-funbox.com/en_download.html "iFunBox").

 It has several features, like app installation, access the app sandbox without jailbreak and others.

+### iProxy

-- iProxy: A tool used to connect via SSH to a jailbroken iPhone via USB - <https://github.com/tcurdt/iProxy>
+A tool used to connect via SSH to a jailbroken iPhone via USB - <https://github.com/tcurdt/iProxy>

+### itunnel

-- itunnel: A tool used to forward SSH via USB - <https://code.google.com/p/iphonetunnel-usbmuxconnectbyport/downloads/list>
+A tool used to forward SSH via USB - <https://code.google.com/p/iphonetunnel-usbmuxconnectbyport/downloads/list>

-Once you are able to SSH into your jailbroken iPhone you can use an FTP client like the following to browse the file system:
+### Cyberduck

-- Cyberduck: Libre FTP, SFTP, WebDAV, S3, Azure & OpenStack Swift browser for Mac and Windows - <https://cyberduck.io>
+Libre FTP, SFTP, WebDAV, S3, Azure & OpenStack Swift browser for Mac and Windows - <https://cyberduck.io>

+### FileZilla

-- FileZilla: A solution supporting FTP, SFTP, and FTPS (FTP over SSL/TLS) - <https://filezilla-project.org/download.php?show_all=1>
+A solution supporting FTP, SFTP, and FTPS (FTP over SSL/TLS) - <https://filezilla-project.org/download.php?show_all=1>

-### Reverse Engineering and Static Analysis

-#### Tooling

 Make sure that the following is installed on your system:

+### class-dump

-- [class-dump by Steve Nygard](http://stevenygard.com/projects/class-dump/ "class-dump") is a command line utility for examining the Objective-C runtime information stored in Mach-O (Mach object) files.
+[class-dump by Steve Nygard](http://stevenygard.com/projects/class-dump/ "class-dump") is a command line utility for examining the Objective-C runtime information stored in Mach-O (Mach object) files.
 It generates declarations for the classes, categories, and protocols.

+### class-dump-z

-- [class-dump-z](https://code.google.com/archive/p/networkpx/wikis/class_dump_z.wiki "class-dump-z") is class-dump re-written from scratch in C++, avoiding the use of dynamic calls.
+[class-dump-z](https://code.google.com/archive/p/networkpx/wikis/class_dump_z.wiki "class-dump-z") is class-dump re-written from scratch in C++, avoiding the use of dynamic calls.
 Removing these unnecessary calls makes class-dump-z nearly 10 times faster than its predecessor.

+### class-dump-dyld

-- [class-dump-dyld by Elias Limneos](https://github.com/limneos/classdump-dyld/ "class-dump-dyld") allows symbols to be dumped and retrieved directly from the shared cache, eliminating the necessity of extracting the files first.
+[class-dump-dyld by Elias Limneos](https://github.com/limneos/classdump-dyld/ "class-dump-dyld") allows symbols to be dumped and retrieved directly from the shared cache, eliminating the necessity of extracting the files first.
 It can generate header files from app binaries, libraries, frameworks, bundles, or the whole dyld_shared_cache.
 Directories or the entirety of dyld_shared_cache can be recursively mass-dumped.

-- [dsdump](https://github.com/DerekSelander/dsdump "dsdump") is a tool to dump Objective-C classes and Swift type descriptors (classes, structs, enums).
-It only supports Swift version 5 or higher and does not support ARM 32-bit binaries.
+### MachoOView

-- [MachoOView](https://sourceforge.net/projects/machoview/ "MachOView") is a useful visual Mach-O file browser that also allows in-file editing of ARM binaries.
+[MachoOView](https://sourceforge.net/projects/machoview/ "MachOView") is a useful visual Mach-O file browser that also allows in-file editing of ARM binaries.

-- [otool](http://www.manpagez.com/man/1/otool/ "otool") is a tool for displaying specific parts of object files or libraries.
-It works with Mach-O files and universal file formats.

-- [nm](http://www.manpagez.com/man/1/nm/osx-10.12.6.php "nm") is a tool that displays the name list (symbol table) of the given binary.

-- [Radare2](https://rada.re/r/ "Radare2") is a complete framework for reverse engineering and analyzing.
-It is built with the Capstone disassembler engine, Keystone assembler, and Unicorn CPU emulation engine.
-Radare2 supports iOS binaries and many useful iOS-specific features, such as a native Objective-C parser and an iOS debugger.

-- [Ghidra](https://ghidra-sre.org/ "Ghidra") is a software reverse engineering (SRE) suite of tools developed by NSA's Research Directorate.
-This tool has been discussed in "[Ghidra](0x04c-Tampering-and-Reverse-Engineering.md#ghidra "Ghidra")" section.

-##### Building a Reverse Engineering Environment for Free

-Be sure to follow the instructions from the section "Setting up Xcode and Command Line Tools" of chapter "iOS Basic Security Testing".
-This way you'll have properly installed [Xcode](https://developer.apple.com/xcode/ide/ "Apple Xcode IDE").
-We'll be using standard tools that come with macOS and Xcode in addition to the tools mentioned above.
-Make sure you have the [Xcode command line developer tools](https://railsapps.github.io/xcode-command-line-tools.html "Xcode Command Line Tools") properly installed or install them straight away from your terminal:
+### Xcode Command Line Tools

+After installing [Xcode](#xcode), in order to make all development tools available systemwide, it is recommended to install the Xcode Command Line Tools package.
+This will be handy during testing of iOS apps as some of the tools (e.g. objection) are also relying on the availability of this package.
+You can [download it from the official Apple website](https://developer.apple.com/download/more/ "Apple iOS SDK") or install it straight away from your terminal:

 ```bash
 $ xcode-select --install
 ```

+### xcrun

-- [`xcrun`](http://www.manpagez.com/man/1/xcrun/ "xcrun man page") can be used invoke Xcode developer tools from the command-line, without having them in the path.
+[`xcrun`](http://www.manpagez.com/man/1/xcrun/ "xcrun man page") can be used invoke Xcode developer tools from the command-line, without having them in the path.
 For example you may want to use it to locate and run swift-demangle or simctl.

+### swift-demangle

-- swift-demangle is an Xcode tool that demangles Swift symbols.
+swift-demangle is an Xcode tool that demangles Swift symbols.
 For more information run `xcrun swift-demangle -help` once installed.

+### simctl

-- simctl is an Xcode tool that allows you to interact with iOS simulators via the command line to e.g. manage simulators, launch apps, take screenshots or collect their logs.
+simctl is an Xcode tool that allows you to interact with iOS simulators via the command line to e.g. manage simulators, launch apps, take screenshots or collect their logs.

-##### Commercial Tools

-Building a reverse engineering environment for free is possible.
-However, there are some commercial alternatives.
-The most commonly used are:

-- [IDA Pro](https://www.hex-rays.com/products/ida/ "IDA Pro") can deal with iOS binaries.
-It has a built-in iOS debugger.
-IDA is widely seen as the gold standard for GUI-based interactive static analysis, but it isn't cheap.
-For the more budget-minded reverse engineer, [Hopper](https://www.hopperapp.com/ "Hopper") offers similar static analysis features.

-- [Hopper](https://www.hopperapp.com/ "Hopper") is a reverse engineering tool for macOS and Linux used to disassemble, decompile and debug 32/64bits Intel Mac, Linux, Windows and iOS executables.

-- class-dump: A command-line utility for examining the Objective-C runtime information stored in Mach-O files - <http://stevenygard.com/projects/class-dump/>
+### nm

+[nm](http://www.manpagez.com/man/1/nm/osx-10.12.6.php "nm") is a tool that displays the name list (symbol table) of the given binary.

+### Clutch

-- Clutch: Decrypt the application and dump specified bundleID into binary or IPA file - <https://github.com/KJCracks/Clutch>
+Clutch decrypts iOS applications and dumps specified bundleID into binary or IPA file - <https://github.com/KJCracks/Clutch>

+### Dumpdecrypted

-- Dumpdecrypted: Dumps decrypted mach-o files from encrypted iPhone applications from memory to disk - <https://github.com/stefanesser/dumpdecrypted>
+Dumpdecrypted dumps decrypted mach-o files from encrypted iPhone applications from memory to disk - <https://github.com/stefanesser/dumpdecrypted>

-- hopperscripts: Collection of scripts that can be used to demangle Swift function names in HopperApp - <https://github.com/Januzellij/hopperscripts>
+### otool

-- otool: A tool that displays specified parts of object files or libraries - <https://www.unix.com/man-page/osx/1/otool/>
+[otool](http://www.manpagez.com/man/1/otool/ "otool") is a tool for displaying specific parts of object files or libraries.
+It works with Mach-O files and universal file formats.

+### Plutil

-- Plutil: A program that can convert .plist files between a binary version and an XML version - <https://www.theiphonewiki.com/wiki/Plutil>
+A program that can convert .plist files between a binary version and an XML version - <https://www.theiphonewiki.com/wiki/Plutil>

+### Weak Classdump

-- Weak Classdump: A Cycript script that generates a header file for the class passed to the function.
+A Cycript script that generates a header file for the class passed to the function.
 Most useful when classdump or dumpdecrypted cannot be used, when binaries are encrypted etc - <https://github.com/limneos/weak_classdump>

-#### ios-deploy
+### ios-deploy

 With [ios-deploy](https://github.com/ios-control/ios-deploy "ios-deploy") you can install and debug iOS apps from the command line, without using Xcode.
 It can be installed via brew on macOS: